Code-Andy/dotWebProject/README.md

-# dotWebProject
+# Dot Web Project

-A simple survey webapp

-install node

-ctrl+shift+`
+## HTML, CSS, Vanilla JS

+Demo functionality of login with firebase auth (check console)

+---

+INCOMPLETE

+---

+## Build Guide

+- Node.js installed

-and run
+Fork or clone the repository and run in the console (ctrl+shift+`):

-npm i firebase
+> npm i firebase
-npm webpack webpack-cli -D
+> npm i webpack webpack-cli -D
-npm run build
+> npm run build
-npm init -y

-maybe use npm install vanilla-tilt or import vanilla-tilt-min.js (already in folder)
+If you have the "Live Server" extension installed, click "GO LIVE" and enjoy Otherwise, run the html file from the folder.